Steve-YLPeng/Associated_Learning/README.md

 - dataset: can be one of ```cifar10```, ```cifar100```, ```tinyImageNet```
 - model: can be one of ```CNN_AL```, ```VGG_AL```, ```resnet_AL```
 - For cnn AL models, num-layer is fixed to ```4```

-Programs will train models based on the given parameters and will report the test accuracy for Shortcut/Adaptive inference each epoch.
+The programs will train models based on the given parameters and will report the test accuracy for Shortcut/Adaptive inference each epoch.

 For Dynamic Layer Accumulation experiment, please run